brainlife/docs/docs/using_ezBIDS.md

 !!! info Downloading non-BIDS compliant data
     Users may still download their BIDS dataset (or upload it elsewhere) even if the bids-validator returns error(s); however, users should know that their dataset is not fully BIDS-compliant and will need to be corrected at some point.

-### 10. Feedback

-This page details the ezBIDS developers, funding sources, and where to leave questions, comments, or suggestions.

 ---

 !!! info ezBIDS configuration templates